ojitdebnathfreelancer/audiobook/README.md

 `

 #### Note:
-This code can read all the printable text from a PDF file/ Book
+This code can read all the printable text from a PDF file/ Books